 Hester was the only daughter of older parents and quite accustomed to getting her way.
-As a beautiful young woman, Hester was also habituated to having who she desired.
+As a beautiful young woman, Hester was also habituated to having whomever she desired.
 Unfortunately for Gabriel, this desire did not include him.
 She craved excitement and found it in another.
 His name was Derrick.
 He was Hester’s first taste of love.

 During those days, her only mission was to escape from beneath her parent’s thumbs.
 So intent was she that her naïve eyes mistook his immaturity for spontaneity, insensitivity for confidence and idleness for free spiritednesss.
 Hester’s obsession kept her wholly unfazed by his sporadic behavior; it was a welcome change from the safe, predictable actions of her friends and family which bored her immensely.

 Derrick brought a much desired change to her uneventful, puritanistic world.
 Soon his life became Hester’s.
 When he was happy she was ecstatic.
 Likewise, Derrick’s bouts of depression plunged her into the depths of despair.
 If his mood swung cruel, Hester was patient.
 She had to be.
 Without Derrick, Hester had no motivation, hopes, or dreams.